maksmakuta/tetrablocks/readme.md

 # TetraBlocks

- Simple block placing game inspired by tetris.
+ Simple block placing game inspired by tetris and some popular games for mobile devices.
- Player can place shapes in any available place on grid (9x9 blocks).
+ Player can place shapes (tetrominoes) in any available place on grid (9x9 blocks).
- If horizontal or vertical line is filled - it's disappears and player gain points.
+ If horizontal and/or vertical line is filled - it's disappears and player gain points.
+ If any shape can't fit board - game ends.

 ### Used technologies